petkaantonov/jQuery-autogrow/README.md

 **Note:** dynamically created elements need to be called manually with javascript, the data-api is only picked up once on DOM-ready event.

-See demo.html for better overview
+See [the demo page](http://petkaantonov.github.io/jQuery-autogrow/) for better overview